“I’m thinking about going out on my own. What should I know before I start freelancing?”

 2. How’s your personal financial picture?

 Are you under financial stress, or do you have some runway?
 What’s your baseline income requirement, and what’s a stretch goal?
 How many gigs will you need to achieve each goal?
+Do you understand the basics of cash flow and personal finance?

 Asking these questions up-front helps you to frame freelancing like a business – which it very much is – and will have a direct effect on the specifics of your plan.

-3. What does your ideal engagement look like?
+4. What does your ideal engagement look like?

 - What kind of deliverables?